rafaelquintanilha/blog/src/pages/the-drunken-sailor-and-conservatism/index.md

 ---
-title: The Drunken Sailor and Conservadorism
+title: The Drunken Sailor and Conservatism
 date: "2019-03-27"
 lastReview: "2019-03-27"
 spoiler: How an intriguing math problem can help us understand what means to be conservative.